Debbie Duay received her Ph.D. in Adult Education from Florida Atlantic University.

 She has 15 years of experience in researching and teaching genealogy.

-Currently, she is the Lineage Research Chairman for the Florida State Society
+Currently, she is the Organizing Secretary for the Florida State

 Debbie has helped over 350 people join the DAR and SAR as